ceph/ceph/doc/rados/operations/pools.rst

 ``size``

 :Description: Sets the number of replicas for objects in the pool.
               See `Set the Number of Object Replicas`_ for further details.
               Replicated pools only.

 :Type: Integer

 ``min_size``

-:Description: Sets the minimum number of replicas required for io.
+:Description: Sets the minimum number of replicas required for I/O.
               See `Set the Number of Object Replicas`_ for further details.
               Replicated pools only.

 :Type: Integer

-.. note:: Version ``0.54`` and above
+:Version: ``0.54`` and above

 ``crash_replay_interval``

-:Description: The number of seconds to allow clients to replay acknowledged, but uncommitted requests.
+:Description: The number of seconds to allow clients to replay acknowledged,
+              but uncommitted requests.

 :Type: Integer

 ``pgp_num``

-:Description: The effective number of placement groups to use when calculating data placement.
+:Description: The effective number of placement groups to use when calculating
+              data placement.

 :Type: Integer
 :Valid Range: Equal to or less than ``pg_num``.